 Bio: Ben just wrapped production on David Raboy’s The Giant.
 Recent film credits include Jose Padilha’s 7 Days in Entebbe, Andrew Neel’s Goat, Oliver Stone’s Snowden, Lone Scherfig’s The Riot Club, Brian Percival’s The Book Thief, and Matthew Warchus’ Pride, which received a Golden Globe Nomination for Best Picture, Musical or Comedy in 2015, Xavier Dolan’s The Death and Life of John F. Donovan, and the Sky Witness miniseries, The Truth About the Harry Quebert Affair.
 Ben was recently on Broadway in Dan Sullivan’s production of The Nap at MTC.

-Bio: Miranda de Pencier discovered Paul in a student centre playing ping-pong.
+Bio: Miranda de Pencier discovered Paul in a student centre playing ping pong.
 His passion was evident then.
 She cast him in his first role in her short film Throat Song.
-Paul has gone on to act in IQALUIT and Aviliaq: Entwined.
-He recently shot appeared in Season 2 of CBC’s Little Dog.
+Paul has gone on to act in IQALUIT, Aviliaq: Entwined, and was featured in CBC’s Little Dog.
 Paul was nominated for a Canadian Screen Award for his work in THE GRIZZLIES.

 Bio: First-time actor.
 He’s First Nations (Plains Cree and Nakota Stoney Canadian descent) and lives on Frog Lake Nation Reserve in Alberta.
 His brother Tristen was the lead in Indian Horse.